Kinrany/vue-p5-example/README.md

 ## Analyze bundle size

-Run `yarn report` to get a report of bundle size which helps you:
+Run `npm run report` to get a report of bundle size which helps you:

 - Realize what's really inside your bundle
 - Find out what modules make up the most of it's size